bijanmehr/collaborative-writing/README.md

 #### Example collaborative document for a friend.
 Organized by chapter.

 Each file is written in Markdown.
 If you click on a file, it appears as a compiled HTML document.
 Select 'Raw' in the upper right corner to view the raw Markdown text.
 See
-<a href="https://help.github.com/articles/editing-files-in-your-repository/" title="Editing files in Github">this link</a> for more detail.
+<a href="https://help.github.com/articles/editing-files-in-your-repository/" title="Editing files in Github">this link</a> for detail on editing files via the website.

 For submission or distribution, each Markdown file can be converted to a separate Word document using a tool called Pandoc.
 Additional tools can compile all documents into a single Word document.